input-output-hk/essential-cardano-content/content/glossary/asset-name.md

 image_text: ""
 ---

-refer to the names of native tokens or assets created and managed on the Cardano blockchain.
-They can be common words, and users can choose arbitrary names.
-Please note that assets with the same asset name do not necessarily mean they can be fungible; it also depends on whether they have the same PolicyID
+refers to the names of native tokens created and managed on the Cardano blockchain.
+They can be common words, and creators can choose arbitrary names.
+Please note that assets with the same asset name are not necessarily fungible; fungibility depends on whether they have the same Policy ID.